Multi-Party Supervised Fine-tuning of Language Models for Multi-Party Dialogue Generation: Extra Implementation Details

 In developing our multi-party dialogue system, we identified several potential risks, including privacy and data security issues, system bias and fairness, the complexity of contextual understanding, challenges with coordination and turn-taking, scalability limitations, and the risk of system misuse or manipulation.
 Additionally, ethical concerns and inadequate emotional management are also key areas of focus for us.

 To mitigate these risks, we have implemented several strategies.
 We strengthened data protection measures to ensure compliance with relevant regulations, reduced system bias through diverse training data and bias detection algorithms, and improved the system's ability to understand complex conversations with advanced context management models.
 We designed a reasonable turn-taking coordination mechanism to ensure smooth interactions, optimized the system's architecture to enhance scalability, and established strict usage policies to prevent misuse.
-Furthermore, we introduced emotion analysis and conflict management mechanisms to handle complex emotional scenarios, ensuring that the system performs reliably in multi-party dialogue settings.